 Strengths and limitations

 MICS data, according to our knowledge, known to be perfectly comparable with Demographic Health Survey data and used for global statistics, were analyzed to fulfill the research purpose.
-The findings of this study represent the scenario of under-five children at the time of the survey years.
-Several variables were assessed during analysis which has chances of influencing diarrhea.
+The findings of this study represent the scenario of under-five children at various times of the survey years.
+This study observed a significant increase in the prevalence of diarrhea, nearly double that of the previous survey, marking it as the first study to highlight this issue.
+Several variables were assessed during the analysis, which may influence diarrhea.
+Additionally, we examined the association of different covariates over time that have the greatest impact, and the recent survey clarified the current situation regarding other factors contributing to the rise in diarrhea prevalence.
 Despite these benefits, there were a few flaws with our research.
+The main limitation of this paper is to use a cross-sectional study and hence it may produce selection and information bias, and this study such as the information was derived from a secondary source.
 There was no control over the definition of variables and their measurement scales and criteria.
 Additionally, the survey was conducted in 2006, 2012, and 2019.
 Therefore, the diarrheal status may have changed since the survey's midpoint or at that time.
 In addition, information about children's food habits also needed to be given.
 Furthermore, the cross-sectional data only provide the power to analyze the association of the factors with the outcome variables.
 More information was needed about mothers' health to depict the actual picture.

-Recommendations

-Governments, international organizations, non-governmental organizations, and public health professionals should consider the results of this study when making decisions about how to improve child health over time and stop diarrhea in Bangladesh.
-Hopefully, this study will help policymakers to focus on interventions that are feasible and can be implemented to reduce the risk.
-Beyond the usual development standards, expanding nutrition and direct diarrhea interventions, water, sanitation, and hygiene (WASH), and basic sanitation practices like handwashing with soap can reduce the rate of childhood diarrhea.
-Implementing these measures can also reduce hospital burden.
-Additionally, efforts should be reassessed and stepped up to improve sanitary infrastructure, personal and food hygiene, and home waste management.
-Another choice, though pricy, is the creation and widespread distribution of vaccinations against Bangladesh's most prevalent diarrheagenic pathogens.
-Clinicians and caregivers may be better equipped to intervene when an illness is still in its early stages if they are able to identify children becoming extremely dehydrated.

 Conclusion

-Our study shows that factors such as age of the child, underweight, division, wealth status, religion, shared toilet facilities, and toilet facility type significantly influenced the chance of having diarrhea among 0-5 years old children in Bangladesh.
-Younger children, primarily those between the ages of 12 and 23 months, underweight children, children from the poorest households and households with inadequate sanitation facilities had higher chance of having diarrhea.
-Private and improved toilet facilities, hygiene practices, and proper nutrition for children can reduce childhood diarrhea.
-The findings of our study have some potential implications for our policymakers.
+Our study found that the prevalence of diarrhea among children under five has reportedly increased in recent years.
+Therefore, we aimed to analyze the prevalence of diarrhea and identify the factors contributing to diarrheal diseases in children aged 0-5 years in Bangladesh from 2006 to 2019, to understand the recent rise in this serious health issue.
+Our study indicates that several factors significantly influence the likelihood of diarrhea among children aged 0-5 years in Bangladesh.
+These factors include the child's age (across lower age categories), underweight status, place of residence (both urban and rural), divisions (Barisal and Rangpur), mother's education (incomplete and complete primary), mother's age (15-19 and 20-34 years), wealth status (poorest and poor), religion (Islam), ethnicity (Bengali), use of shared toilet facilities, type of non-improved toilet facilities, usage of iodized salt, and consumption of water from covered containers.
+Younger children, particularly those aged 12 to 23 months, as well as underweight children, children from rural areas, and those from Barisal, were found to have a higher risk of diarrhea.
+Additionally, children whose parents have only a primary education, mothers aged 15-19 or 20-34 years, and those from poorer or poorest households were also at greater risk.
+Other contributing factors include being of Islamic faith, sharing toilet facilities, using non-improved toilet types, not using iodized salt, and consuming water from uncovered containers also at higher risk of diarrhea.
+In addition, we also noticed that the age of the child, Division, and shared toilet facilities are significantly associated in all survey years.
+However, underweight status, division, mother's education, wealth index, religion, ethnicity, type of toilet facility, and salt iodization were significant factors in 2019 but not in the previous survey.
+So, the findings of our study have some potential implications for our policymakers.
 Different government and non-government organizations, international agencies, and public health professionals work to improve children's health.
-Implementation of program regarding basic hygiene practice and child nutrition along with existing program can make substantial changes in childhood diarrhea.
+Implementation of programs regarding basic hygiene practices and child nutrition along with existing programs can make substantial changes in childhood diarrhea.